 Rob is a graduate of Arizona State University.

-Rob lives in Colorado Springs with his wife of nearly 30 years, Jackie.
-They have two daughters, Molly, a recent graduate of UNLV in Las Vegas, and Alison, currently enrolled at UCCS in Colorado Springs.
+Rob lives in Colorado Springs with his wife of nearly 35 years, Jackie.
+They have two daughters, Molly and Alison.

 Rob is originally from Lockport, New York,..and is the 4th of 9 children.

 Rob is very active outside the newsroom.
 Enjoying the beautiful trails and mountain vistas of Colorado.
 Hiking, skiing and golf are some of his recreational passions.